-How to uninstall the DriverScape potentially unwanted application?
+How to uninstall the DriverScape potentially unwanted application

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is the DriverScape unwanted application?

-What is more, most PUAs (regardless of type and other functionalities) can track data.
+Furthermore, most PUAs (regardless of type and other functionalities) can track data.
 They monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect sensitive information extracted from it (IP addresses, geolocations, and other details).
 This data often contains personally identifiable information.
 PUA developers monetize the collected data by sharing it with and/or selling it to third parties (potentially, cyber criminals).
-In summary, unwanted software can cause system infections, severe privacy issues, financial losses, and even lead to identity theft.
-To ensure device and user privacy, all suspicious applications and browser extensions/plug-ins must be removed immediately upon detection.

 Name | DriverScape potentially unwanted application |